Super simple Butternut Squash Soup made right in your crock-pot. Just five ingredients. Paleo and Whole 30 Friendly.

 - 2 TB Brown Sugar (if desired)

 - Place cubed squash and water in the crock-pot.

 - Cook on high for 3 hours.

-- Use an immersion blender or blender (with measuring cap or lid removed, cover with only-ins doubleReplace replaceWithoutSep" id="68" data-gr-id="68">towel) to blend the squash and water mixture.
+- Use an immersion blender or blender (if using a blender, remove the measuring cap or lid and cover with a towel) to blend the squash and water mixture.